 The fifth stage is when a person with substance use disorder starts to go downhill very quickly.
 It harms not only the user but their friends and family.
 Families ripped apart and heartbroken that they can not help the user.
-Friends and family become not as relevant in a user’s life because satisfying their addiction is the only thing they exist for.
+Friends and family become not as relevant in a user’s life because satisfying their alcohol use disorder or drug abuse addiction is the only thing they exist for.

 Signs of Addiction